shaikamirgh/Question-Papers-AI/README.md

 ## 🔗 Links
-## connect with me to talk about crazy project ideas or just a hi!
+## connect with me to talk about crazy project ideas or just say 'hi!'
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](http://amirbe.me/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shaik-amir/)

+### Comment any project improvement ideas/ bugs.
+### Give a star if you like this project and don't forget to follow me on github!

 ## Screenshots
 ### Upload a pic like this one